 This was more what I expected as they burst into Jingle Bells in Spanish.
 I could at least hum along but I wasn’t quite sure if they were singing the serious version or like English kids do when questioning Batman’s deodorant or the location of Uncle Willy’s equipment.

-Then I was asked to sing it in English.
+I was asked to sing it in English.

 I gave it my best discordance and tried to encourage them to join in, which was a good laugh when they sang Hingle Bells, Hingle Bells, Hingle all the bay.

-After an hour or so I’d reached the point where my brain just couldn’t process anymore.
+After an hour or so, I’d reached the point where my brain just couldn’t process anymore.
 I made my excuses and stood to go.

 Lucía escorted me to the door with a questionable expression.